Mid Kent Dyslexia

 A dyslexia screener is often a good first step if you are concerned about your child’s literacy development.

-Visual Stress Screening
+• Visual Difficulties Screening

 A dyscalculia screener is often a good first step if you are concerned about your child’s maths development.